InboxPolicy vs Emailable

 What does each tool actually do?

-InboxPolicy runs syntax, MX, and live SMTP checks against its own verification engine, then applies a deliverability policy that turns that evidence into one of five actions: send, send_with_caution, review, retry_later, or avoid, plus a confidence score and the underlying SMTP evidence.
+InboxPolicy runs syntax, MX, and live SMTP checks against its own verification engine, then applies a deliverability policy that turns that evidence into one of five actions: send, send_with_caution, review, retry_later, or avoid, plus a confidence score and the normalized signals.
 There is no raw status field to interpret; the API makes the call.

 Emailable is a dashboard-first email verification suite built around bulk uploads and integrations.
 It fits teams that want to drop a CSV into a UI, run a list cleanse, and export results, rather than get a per-address decision back through code.